 There are two kinds of car title loans.
 Single-payment loans require borrowers to repay the loan in one lump sum – usually in the aforementioned 30-day period – with an average APR of 300%.
 Installment loans let the borrower pay back the loan in multiple payments.
 The lender typically offers a repayment period of three to six months and an average APR of 259%.
 Many different auto's can be used for a title loan be it a car, boat, truck or SUV.

-To give you a basic idea of how much you should expect to pay back if you take out a car title loan, let’s look at a single-payment loan of $1,000.
+To give you a basic idea of obtaining a fast 24 Hour car title loan, let’s look at a single-payment loan of $1,000.
 By the end of the month – the typical repayment period – you can expect to accrue a number of fees that equal approximately 25 percent of the loan’s total value.
 That means that if you borrowed $1,000, you can expect to have to pay approximately $1,250 by the end of the month.
 It’s a solid option if you are confident that you will be out of a financial dry spell within the month.
 If your financial struggles will likely last longer than that, a car title loan may not be for you.